TkkrLab/website/content/corona.en.md

 ### TkkrLab Corona rules

-From 25 Feb.
-By 2022, all measures will have expired and you can visit and participate in our events such as CyberSaturday.
+We follow the national measures.
+Currently all restrictions have been lifted, this means that you can visit without restrictions and participate in our events such as CyberSaturday.

-We follow the national measures, so if you want to visit TkkrLab this means that:

-* Visitors are welcome, no need for an appointment.
-* Your requested to show the [CoronaCheck](https://coronacheck.nl/) QR-Code.
-* Your requested to show your ID (for QR Code verification only).
-* Alternative you can do a corona selftest on sight.

-We (from the corona check) do not store any data.

 For more information see the site with [national measures](https://coronadashboard.rijksoverheid.nl/landelijk/maatregelen)